tleguern/kbf/README.md

 with various cell sizes from 8 to 64 bits but default to 24 as it is the largest size handled by all supported shells.

-Throught the switches -O and -o it is possible to enable some optimization strategies, such as optimized operators for some simple constructions and [run length encoding](https://fr.wikipedia.org/wiki/Run-length_encoding).
+Through the switches -O and -o it is possible to enable some optimisation strategies, such as optimised operators for some simple constructions and [run length encoding](https://fr.wikipedia.org/wiki/Run-length_encoding).

-The “bitwidth.b” torture test written by [rdebath](https://github.com/rdebath/Brainfuck) works at every cell sizes and optimization levels :
+The “bitwidth.b” torture test written by [rdebath](https://github.com/rdebath/Brainfuck) works at every cell sizes and optimisation levels :

 | cell size |             Output |